tg12/govuk_domains_on_dnsbls/README.md

 ```
 output.csv - the list of gov.uk domains I am checking.

-blacklist.csv - the list of the ones that appear on the blacklist (you should start here and check if your agency is on there)
+blacklist_domains.csv - the list of the ones that appear on the blacklist (you should start here and check if your agency is on there)
 ```

 If you would like to contribute, Please let me know or raise an issue.